Varun-Mehrotra/terraform-provider-deckofcards/README.md

 # terraform-provider-deckofcards
-Terraform Provider for Deck of Cards using the official Deck of Cards API
+Terraform Provider for Deck of Cards using the [Deck of Cards API](https://www.deckofcardsapi.com/)